elisewhite99/SWBio_Assessment/README.md

 # SWBio Data Science and Machine Learning Assessment
-## Using PyMOL for the alignment and RMSD calculation of protein-complex structures from docking experiments
+## Using PyMOL for the alignment and RMSD calculation of enzyme-complex structures from docking experiments

 ### Description
 This code has been written in Python, utilising features from the python-based protein visualisation programe PyMOL, to process and compare hundreds of enzyme-complex model structures obtained from different protein docking experiments.